 • Retired linens and textiles are recycled…almost 25,000 pounds in 2016.

-• Used textiles are also repurposed….old terry become rags, pillow cases become uniform bags, sheets become service bags.
+• Used textiles are also repurposed….old terry become rags, pillowcases become uniform bags, sheets become service bags.

 • Dryer time and energy are reduced by pressing water out of laundry into “cakes”, and adjusting dryer times based on ambient temperature and humidity.

-As the last bins of laundry are weighed and washed in 2017, the hard-working laundry staff will certainly feel a great sense of pride at their record-setting accomplishment.
+As the last bins of laundry were weighed and washed in 2017, the hard-working laundry staff certainly felt a great sense of pride at their record-setting accomplishment.
 As Jake Gillen, a first-year dryer monitor/ tunnel operator, shared about his team, “People down here are amazing to work with… a lot of fun.
 You get to have a close bonding experience with everybody.”
 And why is this behind-the-scenes operation so important to Yellowstone?
 Jake further noted, “The reason people are coming…you’re making their stay much better.”